jshpatw/cbARM/README.md

 <img width="1410" height="2000" alt="Copy of Chese burger(2)" src="https://github.com/user-attachments/assets/c6d1eb20-81c2-4bbf-bdad-3a506b6f2ca7" />

+## Why did i make this?

+I always wanted an interactable robotic arm.
+But, online, the cheap ones cant lift any substancial weight and the good ones are very unaffordable.
+Most arms also came in fixed sizes and usally had a short range of motion.
+By making this prodject, I hope to adress theese 3 problems.

 ## Project Overview

 The cbARM project aims to recreate industry-standard robot arm functionality using affordable, accessible components.
 By utilizing NEMA 17 motors, 3D-printed planetary gearboxes, a fully 3d printed conical stylle thrust bearing, and 2020 aluminum extrusions, this project provides a modular, affordable, and highly repairable alternative to commercial robotic systems.